MicrosoftDocs/memdocs/memdocs/intune/user-help/unenroll-your-device-from-intune-android.md

 ms.collection:
 ---

-# Remove your Android device from management
+# Remove Android device from Intune

 Remove an enrolled Android device so that it's no longer managed by your organization.
 After you remove the device:

-* The device loses access to your organization's protected data and resources.
+* The device loses access to your organization's internal apps and websites.
 * The device no longer appears in Company Portal.
 * You can't install apps from Company Portal.
 * Any settings that were changed on your device when you added it (for example, disabling the camera or requiring a certain password length) no longer apply.